The features available in each HR software package vary, but here are some standard ones that most providers offer.

 In addition to providing you access to employee benefits, most HR software providers will help you educate and enroll your employees on how to get the most out of their benefits.
 Features like easy plan configuration and ongoing participant education can help simplify the benefits process.

 Standard HR software allows you to track and manage employee performance.
 This can include tools for goal setting and monitoring, succession planning, and performance evaluations.
 They can also include personalized dashboards and learning management systems with training courses so you can easily provide mandatory training (e.g., sexual harassment) or professional development training.

 HR software helps you maintain audit-ready records and compliance with labor and employment laws such as the ACA and COBRA.
-Custom workflows and automation features also help to maintain legal compliance, as they reduce the likelihood of human error by ensuring that certain required measures are being followed every time.
-HR software companies typically offer customer support via phone, email, and chat; however, the best companies also offer a dedicated support representative who can provide HR guidance along the way.
+Custom workflows and automation features can also help to maintain legal compliance, as they reduce the likelihood of human error by ensuring that certain required measures are being followed every time.
+HR software companies typically offer customer support via phone, email and chat; however, the best companies also offer a dedicated support representative who can provide HR guidance along the way.

 Most HR software provides helpful reporting and analytics.
-You may, depending on the type of reports you want, have to sign up for a more advanced software plan, but basic plans typically provide data on your team, payroll, taxes and more.
+You may, depending on the type of reports you want, need to sign up for a more advanced software plan, but basic plans typically provide data on your team, payroll, taxes and more.
 HR reporting can be a valuable tool for tracking workforce trends and increasing efficiency across your entire workforce.

 Employees can use the software to access a self-service dashboard to manage their benefits, request time off and complete performance evaluations.
 Since most systems are cloud-based and offer mobile apps for iOS and Android devices, employees can access the software wherever they have an internet connection.